cjbackman/cjbackman.com/content/on/a-system-of-learning.md

 ### Books

 I enjoy reading books and I consume both fiction and non-fiction.
 There are certainly learnings in both.
-In my opinion, books play an increasingly important role in our busy world.
-They stand in stark contrast to operating model of social media.
-Books have become a tool for me to train my attention and deeper thinking.
+I think books play an increasingly important role in our busy world.
+They stand in stark contrast to the operating model of social media.
+Books have become tools for me to train my attention and deeper thinking.

 There was a time when I temporarily fell off the book reading wagon, and over time I realized how a resistance against longer texts started to build up.
 Once I got back into my habit of reading, the resistence subsided.

 Reading a book is a significant investment timewise, and non-fiction books are often unncessarily wordy.
 In an effort to reduce the effort, I have tried tools like [Blinkist](https://www.blinkist.com/) but without success.
 I prefer the lengthy version.
-Too much context is lost when a book is reduced into its core concepts and the complete lack of storytelling makes it difficult to make the knowledge stick.
+Too much context is lost when a book is reduced into its core concepts and the lack of storytelling makes the knowledge not stick.

 ### Other sources

 I consume the sources above on a daily and weekly basis in a structured and deliberate way.
-Two other sources where I take a less structured approach, but are still worth highlighting, are courses and communities.
+Two other sources where I take less of a structured approach, but are still worth highlighting, are courses and communities.

 #### Courses

-I loved my time in school and doing courses is still a way of learning I enjoy.
-It is not something I do regularly these days, but every now and then I treat myself to something on [Coursera](https://www.coursera.org/) or [Clearer Thinking](https://www.clearerthinking.org/).
+I a person who cherished my time as a student and doing courses is still a way of learning I enjoy.
+It is not something I do regularly, but on sporadic occasions I treat myself to something on [Coursera](https://www.coursera.org/) or [Clearer Thinking](https://www.clearerthinking.org/).

 #### Communities

 Last but certainly not least.
 The magic that happens in human exchange.
-I am immensely grateful to all friends, colleagues and strangers (there are bunch of knowledgeable ones over at [Rands Leadership Slack](https://randsinrepose.com/welcome-to-rands-leadership-slack/)) through which I have been gifted countless insights.
+I am thankful to all friends, colleagues and strangers (there are bunch of knowledgeable ones over at [Rands Leadership Slack](https://randsinrepose.com/welcome-to-rands-leadership-slack/)) through which I have been gifted countless insights.
 Turn to thy neighbor and ask, challenge, debate, discuss, and enjoy.

 ## Stock up: Capturing knowledge

 The sources described above provide a steady stream of information.
-To read everything in-depth and subsequently recall the insights when they are needed at a later stage would require immense effort and is not feasible.
+To read everything in-depth and subsequently recall the insights when they are needed would require immense effort.
+It is not feasible.
 The approach I take instead is to consolidate and curate the information into a base of knowledge, from which I can later extract value.

-My knowledge base has to storage layers: i) **flashcards** - special-purpose and structured knowledge and; ii) **a personal wiki** - general-purpose and fairly unstructured.
+My knowledge base has two storage layers: i) **flashcards** - special-purpose and structured knowledge and; ii) **a personal wiki** - general-purpose and fairly unstructured.

 For the flashcards I use [Thought Saver](https://www.thoughtsaver.com/), a tool where you can create decks of cards to quiz yourself with.
 The goal is to help you remember what you learn through [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).
 As example, [try this deck I made](https://app.thoughtsaver.com/embed/3MxaX3NDod?start=1&end=37) on the nuggets from [Kent Beck's](https://www.kentbeck.com/) excellent book [Tidy First?](https://www.oreilly.com/library/view/tidy-first/9781098151232/).